Transparency (behavior): Non-governmental organizations

 Accountability and transparency are of high relevance for non-governmental organisations (NGOs).
 In view of their responsibilities to stakeholders, including donors, sponsors, programme beneficiaries, staff, states and the public, they are considered to be of even greater importance to them than to commercial undertakings.
 Yet these same values are often found to be lacking in NGOs.

 The International NGO Accountability Charter, linked to the Global Reporting Initiative, documents the commitment of its members international NGOs to accountability and transparency, requiring them to submit an annual report, among others.
 Signed in 2006 by 11 NGOs active in the area of humanitarian rights, the INGO Accountability Charter has been referred to as the "first global accountability charter for the non-profit sector".
 In 1997, the One World Trust created an NGO Charter, a code of conduct comprising commitment to accountability and transparency.

 Media

 Media transparency is the concept of determining how and why information is conveyed through various means.

-If the media and the public knows everything that happens in all authorities and county administrations there will be a lot of questions, protests and suggestions coming from media and the public.
+If the media and the public know everything that happens in all authorities and county administrations there will be a lot of questions, protests and suggestions coming from the media and the public.
 People who are interested in a certain issue will try to influence the decisions.
-Transparency creates an everyday participation in the political processes by media and the public.
+Transparency creates everyday participation in the political processes by the media and the public.
 One tool used to increase everyday participation in political processes is freedom of information legislation and requests.
 Modern democracy builds on such participation of the people and media.

 There are, for anybody who is interested, many ways to influence the decisions at all levels in society.